 It all started over a year ago.
-It was pretty obvious for us – the Chillybin website had outstayed its welcome since its last major website redesign in 2017.
-Here’s how and why we decided to redesign our website and won two awards in the process.
+It was obvious to us – the Chillybin website had outstayed its welcome since its last major website redesign in 2017.
+Here’s how and why we decided to redesign our website and won two awards.

 A visual refresh was long overdue for us, and while our website still looked great compared to our competition in Singapore, as an agency we have moved on in our product offering and the website didn’t fully encompass all the services and solutions that we offer to our clients.

-We couldn’t wait to get started on reimagining how to showcase our best portfolio work and all of the genius things that our agency can do — but first, we needed to give pause to answer the question of “What is the Chillybin story at this moment in time?
+We couldn’t wait to start reimagining how to showcase our best portfolio work and all of the genius things our agency can do — but first, we needed to pause to answer the question of “What is the Chillybin story at this moment?
 And why should people care?”

-Our new website design wasn’t only about a visual update – the new web design had to include more information about the services that we offer while remaining easy to consume and use.
+Our new website design wasn’t only about a visual update – the new web design had to include more information about our services while remaining easy to consume and use.
 And above all, the information we added had to be valuable to people.

-Our web design service offering has not changed, it has been redefined and clarified.
-The previous version of the website had a focus on design services like print and packaging design and application design and while as an agency we are capable of such work, it’s not how we want to present ourselves to our target audience.
+Our web design service offering has not changed; it has been redefined and clarified.
+The previous website version focused on design services like print, packaging, and application design.
+While, as an agency, we are capable of such work, it’s not how we want to present ourselves to our target audience.

-Our web design philosophy has grown over the years and we have a clear focus and expertise in purposeful user flows and prospect experience design where we are able to shape your prospect’s experience and guide them to take action.
+Our web design philosophy has grown over the years, and we have a clear focus and expertise in purposeful user flows and prospect experience design, where we can shape your prospect’s experience and guide them to take action.

-Our other core service, website development, has been redefined and clarified also.
-Our previous web development services had a focus on mobile app development, bespoke & cms development, and API integrations which were not at the core of the work that we wanted to produce for our clients.
+Our other core service, website development, has been redefined and clarified.
+Our previous web development services focused on mobile app development, bespoke and CMS development, and API integrations, which were not at the core of the work we wanted to produce for our clients.

-We have the expertise as developers to work in this space but in order for us to better serve our clients and their potential clients, it was clear we needed to focus on our speciality: WordPress development.
+We have the expertise as developers to work in this space, but to serve our clients and their potential clients better, we needed to focus on our speciality: WordPress development.

-WordPress is a platform that our founder Shaan has been working with since 2003 and has been integral to the growth of our website design agency in Singapore in recent years.
-We only use WordPress now and we see that as a huge strength of ours.
-With the team fully entrenched in one system we are able to confidently say that we can deliver a world-class WordPress website – every time.
+WordPress is a platform that our founder, Shaan, has been working with since 2003 and has been integral to the growth of our website design agency in Singapore in recent years.
+We only use WordPress now, which is a huge strength.
+With the team fully entrenched in one system, we can confidently say that we can deliver a world-class WordPress website – every time.

 We build stunning, user-focused websites that will wow your customers.